If you want to decorate your home with Birch Logs but find them too expensive to purchase, make your own instead with this DIY Birch Log Tutorial!

 Next, you’ll need either brown Kraft paper or brown paper grocery bags.
 Brown Kraft paper is often used as packing material for shipments.
 It comes in handy for a lot of craft projects, so I often save it.
-Since it’s Christmas time and I do most of my shopping online, I just happened to receive two big wads of it in one of my shipments.
+During Christmas time I do most of my shopping online so I end of receiving quite a bit of it.

-Cut your brown Kraft paper so that it extends about 1 inch on either end of the newspaper roll and will overlap by about 4 inches after you roll it around the newspaper.
+Cut your brown Kraft paper so that it extends about 1 inch on either end of the newspaper roll (or pool noodle) and will overlap by about 4 inches after you roll it around the newspaper (or pool noodle).
 If you are using a paper bag, chances are a single piece will not be long enough to cover the roll from left to right.
 No worries, just cut 2 pieces, one to cover the left side and one to cover the right side.
 Don’t worry about the overlapping seam in the middle.
 Wrinkles, seams and textures will all play a part in making it look like a real log.

 Using a paint brush, spread Elmer’s glue all over the Kraft paper.
 I dilute the Elmer’s with water (about 80% Elmer’s and 20% water).
 Not only does it save on glue, but it’s also easier to spread.